JDLM92/MDEFsite/docs/term2/07-Fair-Futures/07-Fair Futures.md

 ![](../../images/Fair Futures/FairFutures16.png)
 ![](../../images/Fair Futures/FairFutures15.png)

-The resulting project project, with its focus on rewarding eco-friendly practices through EcoTokens, smart thermostats for efficient temperature regulation, and the use of DAOs for community governance, exemplifies a forward-thinking solution to environmental challenges.
+The resulting project, with its focus on rewarding eco-friendly practices through EcoTokens, smart thermostats for efficient temperature regulation, and the use of DAOs for community governance, exemplifies a forward-thinking solution to environmental challenges.
 This initiative underscores the importance of transparent communication, democratic decision-making, and clear rules encoded in smart contracts to ensure fairness and goal alignment.

 ![](../../images/Fair Futures/FairFutures8.png)